utilyre/barbecue.nvim/README.md

 local barbecue = require("barbecue")

 barbecue.setup({
+  -- Whether to create an autocmd to update winbar create_autocmd = true,

   -- If you set this to false, floating windows will look weird exclude_float = true,